Y--/multipull/README.md

 On the repositories that are on a branch different from the default branch, and have an open Github pull request,  `multistatus --pr --list` will output the urls of each PRs.

+#### Open Pull Requests URLs (`--pr --open`)

+On the repositories that are on a branch different from the default branch, and have an open Github pull request,  `multistatus --pr --open` will open the PRs URLs in the default system browser.

 #### With Continous Integration Report (`--ci`)

 On the repositories that are on a branch different from the default branch, `multistatus --ci` will output Github's "checks" status